-1. Corporate Identity Number (CIN) of the Listed Entity L28991UP1975PLC004152 2.
-Name of the Listed Entity Roto Pumps Limited 3.
-Year of Incorporation 1975 4.
-Registered Office Address Roto House, Noida Special Economic Zone, Noida, Uttar Pradesh - 201305 5.
-Corporate Address Roto House, Noida Special Economic Zone, Noida, Uttar Pradesh - 201305 6.
-E-mail id corp@rotopumps.com 7.
-Telephone 01202567902 8.
-Website www.rotopumps.com 9.
-Financial year for which reporting is being done 31/03/2023 10.
-Name of the Stock Exchange(s) where shares are listed BSE & NSE 11.
-Paid up Capital (INR) 3,14,07,610 12.
-Name and contact details (telephone, email address) of the person who may be contacted in case of any queries on the BRSR report Ashwani Kumar Verma +91 120 2567902-05 13.
-Reporting boundary - Are the disclosures under this report made on a standalone basis (i.e., only for the entity) or on a consolidated basis (i.e. for the entity and all the entities which form a part of its consolidated financial statements, taken together) On standalone basis
+Corporate Identity Number (CIN) of the Listed Entity L28991UP1975PLC004152 LZUJJIUI IJIJI LCUUTIJZ Name of the Listed Entity Roto Pumps Limited Year of Incorporation 1975 Registered Office Address Roto House, Noida Special Economic Zone, Noida, Uttar Pradesh - 201305 Corporate Address Roto House, Noida Special Economic Zone, Noida, Uttar Pradesh - 201305 E-mail id corp@rotopumps.com Telephone +91 120 2567902 Website www.rotopumps.com Financial year for which reporting is being done 31/03/2024 Name of the Stock Exchange(s) where shares are listed BSE & NSE Paid up Capital (INR) 6,28,15,220/- Name and contact details (telephone, email address) of the person who may be contacted in case of any queries on the BRSR report Ashwani Kumar Verma +91 120 2567902-05 corp@rotopumps.com Reporting boundary - Are the disclosures under this report made on a standalone basis (i.e., only for the entity) or on a consolidated basis (i.e. for the entity and all the entities which form a part of its consolidated financial statements, taken together) On standalone basis Year of Incorporation Registered Office Address Corporate Address E-mail id Telephone Website Financial year for which reporting is being done Name of the Stock Exchange(s) where shares are listed Paid up Capital (INR) Name and contact details (telephone, email address) of the person who may be contacted in case of any queries on the BRSR report Reporting boundary - Are the disclosures under this report made on a standalone basis (i.e., only for the entity) or on a consolidated basis (i.e. for the entity and all the entities which form a part of its consolidated financial

 II.
-Products / Services - As on 31st March, 2023
+Products / Services - As on 31st March, 2024